ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-Python is beautiful, in that it solves this with keyword arguments (and thus also does away with builders)
+Python is beautiful, in that it solves both of these issues with keyword arguments (and thus does away with builders and function overloading)

 ------
 ```python